Sovietization of the Baltic states: Western protests 1940

-Between July and August 1940, Estonian, Latvian and Lithuanian envoys to the United States and the United Kingdom made official protests against Soviet occupation and annexation of their countries.
-The United States, in accordance with the principles of the Stimson Doctrine (Sumner Welles' Declaration of July 23, 1940), as well as most other Western countries never formally recognized the annexation, but did not directly interfere with Soviet control.
+Between July and August 1940, Estonian, Latvian, and Lithuanian envoys to the United States and the United Kingdom made official protests against Soviet occupation and annexation of their countries.
+The United States, in accordance with the principles of the Stimson Doctrine (Sumner Welles' Declaration of July 23, 1940), as well as most other Western countries, never formally recognized the annexation, but did not directly interfere with Soviet control.
 The Baltic states continued their de jure existence in accordance with international law.

 Diplomatic and consular representations of the Baltic states continued to function between 1940 - 1991 in some Western countries (United States, Australia, Switzerland).
-Members of Estonian, Latvian and Lithuanian diplomatic services in Western countries continued to formulate and express the official opinion of Estonia, Latvia and Lithuania, and protected the interests of these countries and their citizens abroad between 1940–1991, i.e., until the restoration of independence of the Baltic states.
+Members of Estonian, Latvian, and Lithuanian diplomatic services in Western countries continued to formulate and express the official opinion of Estonia, Latvia, and Lithuania, and protected the interests of these countries and their citizens abroad between 1940–1991, i.e., until the restoration of independence of the Baltic states.

 World War II 1944 re-occupation

-The Soviet Union reoccupied the Baltic states as part of the Baltic Offensive in 1944, a twofold military-political operation to rout German forces and the "liberation of the Soviet Baltic peoples" beginning in summer-autumn 1944, lasting until the capitulation of German and Latvian forces in Courland pocket in May 1945.
+The Soviet Union reoccupied the Baltic states as part of the Baltic Offensive in 1944, a twofold military-political operation to rout German forces and the "liberation of the Soviet Baltic peoples" beginning in summer-autumn 1944, lasting until the capitulation of German and Latvian forces in the Courland pocket in May 1945.
 An insurgency continued, resisting Soviet rule via armed struggle for a number of years.
 The Forest brothers, as they were known, enjoyed the material support among the local population, as well as from the British (MI6), American, and Swedish secret intelligence services.

 On January 12, 1949, in an effort to end the insurgency, the Soviet Council of Ministers issued a decree "on the expulsion and deportation" from Baltic states of "all kulaks and their families, the families of bandits and nationalists", and others.
 More than 200,000 people are estimated to have been deported from the Baltic in 1940–1953.
-In addition, at least 75,000 were sent to Gulag.
+In addition, at least 75,000 were sent to the Gulag.
 10 percent of the entire adult Baltic population was deported or sent to labor camps, effectively breaking the back of the insurgency.

 After World War II, as part of the goal to more fully integrate Baltic countries into the Soviet Union, mass deportations were concluded in the Baltic countries and the policy of encouraging Soviet immigration to the Baltic states continued.